Piranhas, “The Desert”

 Bill ran outside and into the vast, terrible desert with his deer hunting knife and the quilt he ripped from the queen bed to wrap up Ivory’s body once he captured her.
 Bill had no reservations about killing, and Nelson lost sight of him.

-“I can’t find Ivory.”
-It was pathetic that Bill feared Silverback’s reputation and believed in the Gray Wolf, Nelson thought.
+Nelson thought it was pathetic that Bill feared Silverback’s reputation and believed in The Gray Wolf.

 “Silverback’s nickname is Demon,” Nelson said.

-“The mountain gorillas are freakish.
+“The Mountain Gorillas are freakish.
 Cosmic demons, Nelson.”
 Bill had screamed after he woke from a nightmare.”
 Bill punched his forehead on a bed pillow.”
 I kidnapped their leader and his lover.
 I don’t imagine any road having the distance to keep me alive.“

 There was nothing left but the fresh water in the piranha aquarium.
-Nelson shared some with Silverback, but he thought it was too late.
+Nelson shared some with Silverback, but he thought it was likely too late.
 An overwhelming and wretched rot of an animal.
-Or was it Ivory’s corpse?
+Or was it from Ivory’s corpse?
 Nelson wasn’t sure, but whatever spread over the autonomy of the desert was ghastly.

-The piranhas smelled death which made them more ravenous.
+The piranhas smelled death, which made them more ravenous.
 The boundary line of their water was lower, and they were beginning to suffocate.
 Nelson and Bill couldn’t reach Silverback for information on where the Scarlet Owl Ring was kept.

 “Bill!”
 Nelson yelled before getting into the driver’s seat of the Jeep Wrangler.

-“It wasn’t my wish to burglarize the Smokies,” Nelson cried out nervously.
+“It wasn’t my wish to burglarize Smokies,” Nelson cried nervously.
 “I never realized there was merit to Silverback’s reputation; I believed it was total bullshit.
 But the Scarlet Owl Ring was indeed real.”

 Ivory had worn it that whole time as a navel piercing.
 Nelson scrutinized while he tilted the rearview mirror lower.
 The Scarlet Ring had rolled away from the shadow of the seat belt’s buckle.